cakemanager/cakephp-settings/README.md

 # Settings plugin for CakePHP

-This is a pre-alpha version of the Settings-plugin for Cake3.x in combination with the Cakemanager-plugin.
+This is the Settings-plugin for Cake3.x witch works in combination with the Cakemanager-plugin.
 The `Configure`-class from CakePHP is able to store keys and values in it's class.
 This plugin is able to store values in your database.

 - Is easy to use: you can use the `Configure::read()` and `Configure::write()` methods via the [`Setting`-class](#using-the-class).